RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-03-28-ai-rain-predictor.md

 model, feature_order = load_model()
 ```

-I immediately unpack the two items into local variables.
+I unpack the two items into local variables.
 This keeps later code legible and avoids nested indexing calls.
 The pattern also makes it easy to swap models later with minimal edits.

 Placing this near the top ensures the app fails fast if the bundle is missing.
 Users receive a clear error before they interact with the form.